Perpetuator-LLC/cc-fe/README.md

               ]
             },
 ```
-- [ ] Determine if Telegram has monitized API
+- [ ] Determine if Telegram has monetized API

 ## Testing

+- [x] Add multiple channel publishing on TG to team
 - [x] RSS Podcast feed
   - [ ] Add to Apple
   - [ ] Add to Spotify